Singles holidays in January

 The Caribbean is one of the hottest destinations for January, in all senses of the word.
 Temperatures are up, prices are down, and the idyllic palm-fringed beaches are as tempting as ever.
 Kickstart the month with a special New Year trip to Jamaica or Cuba where you can discover waterfalls and spectacular rainforest during the day then enjoy the party spirit at night.
 I’d recommend starting the year in real style, with a singles-only trip to a five-star resort offering a pool concierge and all-inclusive luxury brands.

-Nearby Barbados revels in its reputation as a destination for the rich and famous, and the Coral Reef Club is ideal if you fancy a taste of the platinum coast without a single supplement.
 Struggling to choose a Caribbean island?
 Cruise a few instead.
 No longer a hotbed of stuffy formality, ships such as Norwegian Epic even have cabins designer for solo travellers, along with an ice bar, spa and routes out of Miami during the winter.

 Or head to one of the world’s other great beach destinations, the Indian Ocean.
 Better known for its ancient culture and history, Sri Lanka’s south and west coast has some great resorts without single supplements and the weather’s at its best in January.
 Koggala is home to colourful beachfront coral, Kalutara is close to the capital Colomobo and Beruwala is ideal for nature lovers, near the Kosgoda Turtle Hatchery and Pinnewala Elephant Orphanage.
 I’d suggest The Palms in Beruwala with its excellent Ayurvedic centre.

-A healthy break is a great way to kick-start a New Year’s resolution or simply recover from December’s parties.
+A healthy break is another great way to kick-start a New Year’s resolution or simply recover from December’s parties.
 I can think of few better destinations than the gorgeous Caribbean island of St Lucia where The BodyHoliday has water sports, fitness classes and spa treatments in one all-inclusive price, as well as white sand beach to relax on, plus a king-sized bed with no single supplement.

 Health, yoga, fitness

-January is also a classic time to get your health, fitness and general wellness back on track after the excesses of the holiday season.
+January is always a classic time to get your health, fitness and general wellness back on track after the excesses of the holiday season.
 Join one of the UK’s leading yoga teachers on one of these specially-designed yoga holidays for singles in lovely destinations including Morocco and Thailand.